mre/endler.dev/content/2024/the-dying-web/index.md

 If it contains a bug and there's no competition, that bug becomes the standard.
 Alternative browser engines need to implement the bug as well to support websites which depend on it.

+## I Use Safari

+Congratulations, you switched from a browser controlled by a 2 trillion dollar company to a browser controlled by a 3 trillion dollar company.
+Oh, and it doesn't run on Windows or Linux.
+Both Apple and Google would throw you under the bus if it made them more profit.
+Oh, and did you know that Google paid Apple [20 billion dollars in 2022](https://www.pymnts.com/antitrust/2024/google-ruling-may-blunt-apple-services-revenue-ecosystem-growth/) to be the default search engine on Safari?

 ## What Can I Do?

 If you've made it this far, do yourself a favor and spend a few minutes trying Firefox.